tylermorganwall/rayvertex/README.md

     -   A logical vector, indicating whether each vertex has normals
     -   A logical vector, indicating whether each vertex has texture coordinates
--   A list of material properties that each specify:
+-   A list of material properties.
+Rayvertex looks for the following:
     -   Diffuse color
     -   Ambient color
     -   Specular color